Intrusive and Non-Intrusive Model Order Reduction for Airborne Contaminant Transport: Comparative Analysis and Uncertainty Quantification: Application Case for Crisis Management - Gas Leakage Incident at a Chemical Plant

 To ensure reasonable computational times while maintaining accurate wind field predictions, the \gls{ROM} for the \gls{INS} problem, as presented in Sec.~\ref{sec:two_param_INS_only_ROM}, is applied with $\romdim = 20$.
 Using the resulting wind field predictions, the advection-diffusion problem is solved for $t \in \left[0~\si{\s},100~\si{\s}\right]$.
-The resulting distribution of the nodal concentration value at the node with the highest variance after $100~\si{\s}$, shown in Fig.~\ref{fig:nodal_values_MC_most_var}, reveals that the concentration values vary widely, ranging from nearly no gas concentration and almost 60\% gas concentration in the air.
-Therefore, Fig.~\ref{fig:uq_results} focuses on the minimal, expected and maximal concentration fields.
-The minimum concentration field thereby represents areas where gas presence is guaranteed, while the maximum concentration field highlights regions that could potentially contain gas based on the assumed uncertainties in the input parameters.
+The resulting distribution of the nodal concentration value at the node with the highest variance after $100~\si{\s}$ is shown in Fig.~\ref{fig:nodal_values_MC_most_var}.
+It reveals that the concentration values vary widely, ranging from nearly no gas concentration and almost 60\% gas concentration in the air.
+Therefore, instead of relying on classical measures like mean values or standard deviations, Fig.~\ref{fig:uq_results} focuses on the minimal, expected and maximal concentration fields.
+The minimum concentration field thereby represents areas with consistent contaminant presence in all Monte Carlo samples, while the maximum concentration field highlights regions that could potentially contain contaminant based on the assumed uncertainties in the input parameters.
+Additionally, Fig.~\ref{fig:ex_prob} shows the exceedence probability for each location of the domain for a relative concentration of 0.1.
+High probabilities indicate that the concentration value at the respective location exceeds the threshold concentration of 0.1 for many Monte Carlo simulations.
+Although the \gls{ROM} accelerates such analyses, it has to be kept in mind that it introduces approximation errors to the system.
+An estimation of the error made by the applied \gls{ROM} for the different parameter values within the uncertainty range can be gained by evaluating the \gls{ROM} performance across the testing parameter space as shown in Fig.~\ref{fig:mean_rel_l2_2param_ins_only}.
+This estimation can be further improved by the spatial distribution of the prediction error, providing additional information on how these errors might effect the region of interest.